-We know that elite athletes are far from immune from struggling with stress at various points in their careers, with the pressures of being able to consistently perform on the highest level having the potential to overwhelm.
+We know that elite athletes are not immune to struggling with stress at various points in their careers, with the pressure of consistently performing at the highest level having the potential to overwhelm.

-Here, winter Olympic medallist and BAC ambassador, Laura Deas, shares the stress management techniques which she has refined during the years she has spent in elite sport.
+Here, winter Olympic medallist and BEAA Ambassador, Laura Deas, shares the stress management techniques she has refined during the years spent in elite sport.

 I think stress is a subject that pretty much everyone will feel familiar with in some way, as it unfortunately seems an unavoidable part of life.

 I decided to check up on some statistics before writing this and it turns out that the figures are, frankly, quite shocking.
 According to the Mental Health Foundation, 74% of UK adults have felt so stressed at some point over the last year they felt overwhelmed or unable to cope, and the three key causes for concern since the start of the COVID-19 pandemic are feelings of ‘disconnection, uncertainty, and a worrying loss of control.’

 Looking at this through an athlete lens, it seems that those three causes of stress are only too familiar.
 Most athletes I know (myself included!) thrive on a sense of purpose and control, so for many, losing this can be particularly difficult to deal with.

 We love to have targets, markers and plan for how to achieve our next goal – that’s part of what makes us driven and successful.
 Uncertainty goes hand in hand with a loss of control, and the pandemic has undoubtedly increased disconnection for athletes – whether that’s from their team, their sport, their normal support network or all of the above.